SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 ### [2	HTML Data Attributes](https://launchschool.com/lessons/6169e7e7/assignments/4d45d956)

+- the point is JS needs to be able to find them even if they get moved around.
+So, not -> 'find me the first child', but 'find me the contents button, wherever it is'

 ##### Data Attributes in HTML

 - sometimes ID attributes are used to achieve this, but that's not really their job.
+  - instead you should create your own attributes on the tabs and set their values to match the custom attributes on the contents blocks.
+    - that's what Launchschool says.
+I have questions:
+      - What is the content's block?
+      - SHow me an attribute?
+To remind me what that looks like and how it differs from other parts of the tag?
 - With the introduction of HTML5 came the ability to create custom data attributes.
+  - These are just for storing data for you, they don't do anything else.
+Which means their like little post it notes for you that the engine also knows where they are.
+Like air-tags for finding your keys i guess.
 - They must have 'data-' followed by at least 1 character.
+- The problem with using ID attributes to do this job is that it might be confusing the css, which is also relying on that tag to know what to style.
+So with data attributes you can change them willy-nilly and it won't confuse the css.
 - There is no limit to the number of data attributes you can add to an element.

 ##### Reading and Writing Data Attributes in JavaScript